Analog Devices (ADI) Beats Stock Market Upswing: What Investors Need to Know

-Analog Devices (ADI) ended the recent trading session at $353.80, demonstrating a +1.68% change from the preceding day's closing price.
-This change outpaced the S&P 500's 0.26% gain on the day.
-Elsewhere, the Dow saw an upswing of 0.24%, while the tech-heavy Nasdaq appreciated by 0.36%.
+Analog Devices (ADI) closed the most recent trading day at $381.42, moving +1.64% from the previous trading session.
+This change outpaced the S&P 500's 1.05% gain on the day.
+Meanwhile, the Dow experienced a rise of 0.69%, and the technology-dominated Nasdaq saw an increase of 1.64%.

-The stock of semiconductor maker has risen by 12.75% in the past month, leading the Computer and Technology sector's gain of 9.34% and the S&P 500's gain of 5.98%.
+Heading into today, shares of the semiconductor maker had gained 16.6% over the past month, outpacing the Computer and Technology sector's gain of 12.58% and the S&P 500's gain of 8.59%.

 Market participants will be closely following the financial results of Analog Devices in its upcoming release.
-The company's earnings per share (EPS) are projected to be $2.83, reflecting a 52.97% increase from the same quarter last year.
+The company's upcoming EPS is projected at $2.88, signifying a 55.68% increase compared to the same quarter of the previous year.
 Alongside, our most recent consensus estimate is anticipating revenue of $3.51 billion, indicating a 32.99% upward movement from the same quarter last year.

 Investors should also take note of any recent adjustments to analyst estimates for Analog Devices.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the business outlook.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has shifted 0.18% upward.
-Right now, Analog Devices possesses a Zacks Rank of #2 (Buy).
+The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has shifted 1.48% upward.
+Currently, Analog Devices is carrying a Zacks Rank of #2 (Buy).

-With respect to valuation, Analog Devices is currently being traded at a Forward P/E ratio of 30.97.
-This denotes no noticeable deviation relative to the industry average Forward P/E of 30.97.
+From a valuation perspective, Analog Devices is currently exchanging hands at a Forward P/E ratio of 32.97.
+This represents a discount compared to its industry average Forward P/E of 39.76.

-Investors should also note that ADI has a PEG ratio of 1.41 right now.
-Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
-As of the close of trade yesterday, the Semiconductor - Analog and Mixed industry held an average PEG ratio of 0.86.
+Meanwhile, ADI's PEG ratio is currently 1.51.
+The PEG ratio is akin to the commonly utilized P/E ratio, but this measure also incorporates the company's anticipated earnings growth rate.
+The Semiconductor - Analog and Mixed industry currently had an average PEG ratio of 0.92 as of yesterday's close.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report